Volatility and Investing

 Distinguish between good volatility and bad volatility.
 Bad volatility—the kind all of us want to avoid—occurs when a stock loses value because of deteriorating fundamentals.
 If that is the reason for its decline, it’s better to sell and move on to something with better growth prospects.
 Good volatility comes in two flavors: As investors, we want markets to go up.
 If we’re smart, we’ll take advantage of appreciated stocks and sell from time to time in order to put the money to work in other areas that represent greater opportunity.
 When good companies get beaten down, we don’t despair— if the fundamentals are still strong, we hold or buy.

 Summary: Spike and Slam hate rules.
 They’re more into chaos.
 The weaker your investment discipline, the easier it is for them to perpetrate their mission of mayhem.
 Their closest ally is volatility and its impact on investors.
 Greed, fear and doubt create fertile ground for this terrible twosome.
 So, accept that volatility is a way of life and stick to the principles articulated in the 10 Rules.
 If you do, Spike and Slam will be exposed for the phonies they really are.

-As with market volatility, McRae Capital can help you understand a host of topics, like college planning, how to live off retirement savings, and why taking the long view as an investor is so very important.
+As with market volatility, McRae Capital can help you understand a host of topics, like the risks of market volatility, how to live off retirement savings, and why taking the long view as an investor is so very important.